sruthisivakumar16/Concrete-Compressive-Strength-Prediction/README.md

 # Concrete-Compressive-Strength-Prediction
-Predicting the compressive strength of concrete using ML
+This repository contains the files of the project that I developed during my internship tenure at SmartBridge